swiftlang/swift/docs/ABI/Mangling.rst

 Importing C++ class template instantiations
 ~~~~~~~~~~~~~~~~~~~

-The template instantiation is imported as a struct named `__CxxTemplateInst`
+A class template instantiation is imported as a struct named ``__CxxTemplateInst``
-plus Itanium mangled type of the instantiation.
-Double underscore (denoting a
+plus Itanium mangled type of the instantiation (see the ``type`` production in the Itanium specification).
+Note that Itanium mangling is used on all platforms, regardless of the ABI of the C++ toolchain, to ensure that the mangled name is a valid Swift type name (this is not the case for MSVC mangled names).
+A prefix with a double underscore (to ensure we have a
-reserved C++ identifier) is used to discourage direct usage.
+reserved C++ identifier) is added to limit the possibility for conflicts with names of user-defined structs.
 The struct is
 notionally defined in the ``__C`` module, similarly to regular C and C++ structs and classes.